-Since 2009, as many emergency government programs slowed or wound down, global regulatory and legislative focus has generally moved to a next phase of broader reform and a restructuring of financial regulation.
-Legislators and supervisory authorities, predominantly in Europe and in the United States but also elsewhere, are currently introducing and implementing a wide range of proposals that could result in major changes to the way the Issuer's global operations are regulated and could have adverse consequences for its business, business model, financial position, results of operations, reputation and prospects.
+In pursuit of a broad reform and restructuring of financial services regulation, national and supranational legislatures and supervisory authorities, predominantly in Europe and in the United States but also elsewhere, continue to introduce and implement a wide range of proposals that could result in major changes to the way the Issuer's global operations are regulated and could have adverse consequences for its business, business model, financial position, results of operations, reputation and prospects.
 These changes could materially impact the profitability of the Issuer's businesses, the value of its assets or the collateral available for its loans, require changes to business practices or force the Issuer to discontinue businesses and expose the Issuer to additional costs, taxes, liabilities, enforcement actions and reputational risk and are likely to have a material impact on the Issuer.
 Recent and ongoing prudential, conduct of business and more general regulatory initiatives include:

-New regulatory capital requirements proposed by the Basel Committee on Banking Supervision (the "Basel Committee"), including its proposals set out in its paper released on 16 December 2010 (revised in June 2011) and press release of 13 January 2011 (the "Basel III Final Recommendations"), which are being implemented in the European Union through the Capital Requirements Directive (2013/36/EU) known as "CRD IV" and Capital Requirements Regulation ((EU) No 575/2013) known as "CRR", resulting, inter alia, in the Issuer becoming subject to stricter capital and liquidity requirements and will also affect the scope, coverage, or calculation of capital.
+Regulatory capital requirements proposed by the Basel Committee on Banking Supervision (the "Basel Committee"), including its proposals set out in its paper released on 16 December 2010 (revised in June 2011) and press release of 13 January 2011 (the "Basel III Final Recommendations"), which are being implemented in the European Union through the Capital Requirements Directive (2013/36/EU) known as "CRD IV" and Capital Requirements Regulation ((EU) No 575/2013) known as "CRR", resulting, inter alia, in the Issuer becoming subject to stricter capital and liquidity requirements and will also affect the scope, coverage, or calculation of capital.
 See also the risk factor "8.
 As a result of capital and/or liquidity requirements, the Issuer may not be able to manage its capital and liquidity effectively, which may adversely affect its business performance" below.